mtdenni/cs3320/README.md

 ### Screenshots
 1. See how to install dependencies:
 ![npm-gif][npm-gif]
-2. See our site live and running, dynamically adding items to cart and displaying the unit price?
+2. See our site live and running, dynamically adding items to cart and displaying the unit price:
 ![site-gif][site-gif]